enriconiccoli/florence-user-management/README.md

 # User Management

 ### Short description
-This project exposes a series of endpoints through a Spring Boot application to manipulate an User entity, composed by id, name, surname, address and mail, and stored into a PostgreSQL.
+This project exposes a series of endpoints through a Quarkus application to manipulate an User entity, composed by id, name, surname, address and mail, and stored into a PostgreSQL.

+### Branches
+This project is composed of two different branches:
+- **main** contains the original implementation in Springboot
+- **feature/quarkusMigration** contains the migration to Quarkus

 ### Set up
-To compile and run this project is necessary to execute:
+This project uses Quarkus Devservices to run a Postgres image, so the only necessary command to compile and run the project is
-- **mvn clean package** (creates the JAR file into Target package)
-- **cd docker**
+- **./mvnw quarkus:dev**
-- **docker-compose up** (starts docker.
-Rebuild the image if necessary through --build)

 ### API Features